AWS OpenSearch¶

 SearchLatency |

-The difference in the total time used by all searches on the node between minute N and minute (N-1), in milliseconds. |
+The difference in total time (in milliseconds) taken for all searches between minute N and minute (N-1). |

 SearchRate |